Mr B Up To His Old Tricks

 Paraconsistent logics are propositionally weaker than classical logic

-Now, Mr B's mention of Paraconsistent Logic here is mere bluff, since it has nothing to do with whether "is" is an "is" of identity or not, nor yet with whether "is" is even 'self-referential' (something Mr B takes for granted, once more).
+Mr B's mention of Paraconsistent Logic here is mere bluff, since it has nothing to do with whether or not "is" is an "is" of identity, nor yet with whether "is" is even 'self-referential' (something Mr B takes for granted, as usual).

-But, did Hegel make this discovery, as Mr B alleges?
+But, did Hegel actually make this discovery, as Mr B alleges?
 Did he even mention 'self-reference'?
-Well, we look in vain for a citation to, or quotation from Hegel's Corpus of Confusion in support of this bold claim.
+Well, we look in vain for a citation to, or quotation from, Hegel's Corpus of Confusion in support of this rather bold claim.

 What about the other things Mr B says?